-The intake of iron and sodium from harvested cells was estimated by multiplying estimated consumption amount of harvested cells by iron and sodium concentration in the harvested cells, respectively.
-For scenario 1, mean and high (P90) consumption amounts of harvested cells were estimated using chicken consumption data for Australia and New Zealand representing a longer term consumption amount as explained in section 4.3.5.1.
-For scenario 2, the mean consumption amount of harvested cells was estimated using chicken consumption amount of harvested cells was estimated using chicken consumption amount of harvested cells was estimated using chicken consumption data for Australia and New Zealand section 4.3.5.2 and high consumption was considered at 300 g/day as noted in the application.
+The intake of iron and sodium from harvested cells was estimated by multiplying the estimated consumption amount of harvested cells by iron and sodium concentration in the harvested cells, respectively.
+For scenario 1, mean and high (P90) consumption amounts of harvested cells were estimated using chicken consumption data for Australia and New Zealand representing a longer term consumption amount as explained in Section 4.3.5.1.
+For scenario 2, the mean consumption amount of harvested cells was estimated using chicken consumption data for Australia and New 2.5.1.

+in Section 4.3.5.2 and high consumption was considered at 300 g/day as noted in the application.

-To estimate the total iron and sodium intake for Scenario 1 and Scenario 2, the intake of iron and sodium from harvested cells was added to baseline mean and high intakes of iron and sodium, respectively.
+To estimate the total iron and sodium intake for scenario 1 and scenario 2, the intake of iron and sodium from harvested cells was added to baseline mean and high intakes of iron and sodium, respectively.
 For the high intakes of iron or sodium, the highest reported percentile from the published usual intakes of iron/ sodium were used for each country: 95th percentile intakes for the Australian population and 90th percentile intakes for the New Zealand population.
-The differences in these calculations for iron and sodium intakes between scenarios 1 and 2 were the assumed consumption amounts, the derivation of which was explained in section 4.3.4.1.
+The differences in these calculations for iron and sodium intakes between scenarios 1 and 2 were the assumed consumption amounts, the derivation of which was explained in Section 4.3.4.1.

-4.3.4 Assumptions and limitations
+4.3.4.4 Assumptions and limitations